-The H-REIT Manager has general powers of management over the assets of H-REIT.
-The H-REIT Manager’s main responsibility is to manage H-REIT’s assets and liabilities for the benefit of the holders of H-REIT Units.
-The H-REIT Manager is responsible for formulating the business plans in relation to H-REIT’s properties and in this regard, it works closely with the master lessees to implement H-REIT’s strategies.
-In addition, the H-REIT Manager sets the strategic direction of H-REIT and gives recommendations to the H-REIT Trustee, DBS Trustee Limited, on the acquisition, divestment or enhancement of H-REIT’s assets in accordance with its stated investment strategies.
+The H-REIT Manager has general powers of management over the assets of H-REIT and its main responsibility is to manage H-REIT’s assets and liabilities for the benefit of the holders of H-REIT Units.
+The H-REIT Manager is responsible for formulating the business plans in relation to H-REIT’s properties and in this regard, it works closely with the master lessees of H-REIT’s properties to implement H-REIT’s strategies.
+In addition, the H-REIT Manager sets the strategic direction of H-REIT and gives recommendations to the H-REIT Trustee on acquisitions, divestment or enhancement of H-REIT’s assets in accordance with its stated investment strategies.

 Other roles and responsibilities of the H-REIT Manager include:

-- Managing, enhancing and maintaining Claymore Connect (previously Orchard Hotel Shopping Arcade) aimed at achieving high occupancy levels at a good yield.
+- Managing, enhancing and maintaining Claymore Connect aimed at achieving high occupancy levels at a good yield.

 - Using its best endeavours to ensure that the business of H-REIT is carried on and conducted in a proper and efficient manner and to conduct all transactions with or for H-REIT at arm’s length and on normal commercial terms.